 Income Tax Expense.
-Income tax expense of \$54 million and \$40 million was recognized for the three months ended March 31, 2004 and 2003, respectively.
-The sale of certain systems to Atlantic Broadband Finance, LLC on March 1, 2004 resulted in income tax expense of \$14 million for the three months ended March 31, 2004.
-The income tax expense is recognized through increases in deferred tax liabilities related to our investment in Charter Holdco, as well as through current federal and state income tax expense and increases in the deferred tax liabilities of certain of our indirect corporate subsidiaries.
+Income tax expense of \$1 million was recognized for each of the three months ended March 31, 2004 and 2003.
+The income tax expense is recognized through increases in current state income tax expense as well as increases to the deferred tax liabilities of certain of CCH II's indirect corporate subsidiaries.

 Net Loss.
-Net loss increased by \$112 million, or 62%, from \$181 million for the three months ended March 31, 2003 to \$293 million for the three months ended March 31, 2004 as a result of the factors described above.
+Net loss decreased by \$43 million, from \$43 million for the three months ended March 31, 2003 to \$0 for the three months ended March 31, 2004 as a result of the factors described above.